Skip to main content

 • Driving under the influence of alcohol, drugs or inhalants.

-• Failing to report a vehicle crash.
+• Failing to report a vehicle collision.

 • Driving uninsured.